 If you want a simple yet beautiful download manager for Linux, try out Persepolis.
 This download tool comes with a beautiful UI and works like a charm.
 You will not be disappointed about getting numerous files from the internet.
 It manages the download sources with the best possible protocols.
 Moreover, you can download multiple packages at the same time without any hiccups.

 Persepolis is developed for Linux, MacOS, Windows, and other major ecosystems.
 So, the support and compatibility are up to the mark.
 Users can schedule downloads of their desired content using its cutting-edge download management functions.
 Another useful perk is its built-in feature for searching and downloading videos from popular sites, like YouTube, DailyMotion, Vimeo, etc.

-Motrix is a complete download manager for Linux, and it is also available for other ecosystems.
+Motrix is a complete download manager for Linux and is also available for other ecosystems.
 You can download regular files and media content without any issues.
 This download tool supports almost all the major browsers available in the market.

 The overall interface of this download manager is clean and visually appealing.
 Users can manage and selectively download BitTorrent links.
 You will be amazed to know that it can handle upto 10 simultaneous tasks on downloads.

 Moreover, it includes features like Mock User-Agent, dark mode, and much more.
-Even if you are using MacOS or Windows as your default system, you should try out Motrix, and it will surely make you pleased.
+Even if you use MacOS or Windows as your default system, you should try out Motrix, which will surely make you pleased.

 You should try Aria2, one of the best download managers for Linux, for being a multi-protocol download utility package.
 Aria2 works on all major Linux distros flawlessly.
-It supports all types of download sources and command lines along with torrent clients such as BitTorrent and others.
+It supports all types of download sources, command lines, and torrent clients such as BitTorrent.
 Moreover, this lightweight download tool includes advanced features like remote control through RPC interfaces.